Con Dao IMMA

 Sub-criterion C2: Feeding Areas

-Without a systematic survey, there has been limited information on the distribution patterns of dugong in this area.
+Without a systematic survey, there is limited information on the abundance and distribution patterns of dugongs in this area.
 The seagrass beds in Con Dao, which are mainly dominated by Halophila ovalis, Halophila minor, and Halodule uninervis, have been strictly protected from fishing and development by the National Park ranger, and their presence and the number of dugong sightings around Con Dao National Park has been frequently used to argue that dugongs are foraging in the Park (Pham, 2003).
 This was backed up by the historical occurrence and consistency of dugong sightings.
 We suggest, based on the consistency of sightings over time, that the seagrass meadows in this area are important feeding grounds for the dugong, especially as the Park is isolated from the mainland.
 Additionally, the necropsy of two freshly stranded dugongs found in Con Dao in August 2018 revealed a stomach full of seagrass, implying that these dugongs could have foraged in nearby seagrass.

 Adulyanukosol, K. 2002.
 Report of Dugong and seagrass survey in Vietnam and Cambodia.
 Kanjana Adulyanukosol, Phuket Marine Biological Centre, Phuket 83000 Thailand.
 4 pp.